majicmaj/journey/README.md

 ## Why Journey?

 - **Privacy-first**: Everything is stored locally in your browser (IndexedDB via Dexie).
-No cloud, no tracking.
-- **Approachable**: Clean daily view for quick logging — numeric values and checkoffs.
+- **Approachable**: Clean daily view for quick logging, with numeric values and checkoffs.
 - **Insightful**: Heatmaps, timelines, and charts reveal streaks and patterns at a glance.

 ## Features